Implementing Sophos Firewall TLS Inspection Correctly

 - Open Security features > Web filtering.

-- Enable the appropriate Web Policy.
+- Activate the appropriate web policy.

-- Enable Scan HTTP and decrypted HTTPS.
+- Activate Scan HTTP and decrypted HTTPS.

 You should not blindly decrypt everything.
 Good TLS Inspection starts with clear goals.